NSW schools: mandatory from Term 1, 2027

 If your question isn’t here, get in touch — we reply to every enquiry within two business days.

-What does the NSW Term 1 2027 mandate actually require?
+What does the NSW Term 1 2027 mandate require?

-From Term 1 2027, every NSW public school must operate under the new NSW Anti-Bullying Framework, which has four components: Responding, Preventing, Implementing and Partnering.
+From Term 1 2027, every NSW public school is expected to operate under the new NSW Anti-Bullying Framework, which has four components: Responding, Preventing, Implementing and Partnering.
 Independent and Catholic schools are being asked to follow.
-The framework follows the federal Anti-Bullying Rapid Review delivered in 2025 — expect other states to issue similar mandates.
+The framework follows the federal Anti-Bullying Rapid Review delivered in 2025 — other states are likely to provide similar mandates.

-Friendly Schools is structured around the same evidence base as the NSW framework, so schools using FS already align by construction rather than retrofitting after the fact.
+Friendly Schools is structured around the same evidence base as the NSW framework, so schools using Friendly Schools will be well aligned with the National Anti-bullying Rapid Review and NSW recommendations.

 Can we start mid-year, or do we have to wait for Term 1?

 You can start at any point in the year.
-Map the Gap (the $20 diagnostic) takes 30 minutes; the resulting practice review and recommendations are immediately actionable.
+Map the Gap (the $20 review tool) takes 30 minutes; the resulting practice review and recommendations are immediately actionable.

-Most schools begin with diagnostic + planning in one term, then layer curriculum + student voice from the following term onward.
+Most schools begin with the review tool + planning in one term, then layer curriculum + whole-school actions such as enhancing student voice from the following term onward.

 We already use Be You / a wellbeing program.
-Does FS replace it?
+Does Friendly Schools replace it?

 No. Friendly Schools is complementary to Be You, Berry Street, Resilient Youth, KidsMatter and most existing wellbeing frameworks.
-The 8 whole-school components and ACARA-aligned curriculum slot alongside what you already do.
+The 8 whole-school components and ACARA-aligned curriculum slot alongside programs your school already has in place.

-Schools typically use FS to give their existing wellbeing work a measurable, evidence-based spine — not to start over.
+Schools typically use Friendly Schools to give their existing wellbeing work a measurable, evidence-based framework — not to start over.

 How long does onboarding take?

-For Map the Gap: a 30-minute diagnostic; reports back same day.
+For Map the Gap: a 30-minute review tool; reports back same day.

-For Digital Library + WSA: typically two to four weeks from sign-off to staff being live in the platform, including a kickoff call and tenant setup.
-Whole-School Approach (Facilitated) includes scheduled coaching across the school year.
+For the Digital Library (all Friendly Schools whole-school resources) + Whole-School Approach: it typically takes two to four weeks from beginning Friendly Schools to staff having live access to the platform, including a kickoff call and your school’s account setup.
+The whole-school facilitated approach typically includes scheduled coaching across the school year.

 Can a school self-implement, or do we need facilitation?

-Most schools self-implement using the Digital Library + WSA Self-Guided.
-The platform walks staff through each whole-school component, with classroom resources, planning tools and progress tracking built in.
+Most schools self-implement using the Digital Library of resources + Whole-School Approach (Self-Guided).
+The platform walks staff through each whole-school component, with classroom and whole-school resources, planning tools and built-in progress tracking.

-WSA Facilitated adds scheduled coaching from the iyarn team, useful for schools without a dedicated wellbeing lead or schools tackling complex psychosocial-safety challenges.
+The Whole-School Approach (Facilitated) adds scheduled coaching from the iyarn team, useful for schools without a dedicated wellbeing lead or schools tackling psychosocial-safety challenges.

-Who actually owns the program inside the school?
+Who typically leads the program in the school?

-Most successful schools have a wellbeing coordinator or deputy principal as the owner, supported by a small implementation team (3–5 staff across primary/secondary).
-The platform is designed for that ownership model: dashboards for the lead, modules for the team, classroom resources for every teacher.
+Most successful schools appoint a wellbeing coordinator or deputy principal as the wellbeing leader, supported by a small implementation team (3–5 staff across primary/secondary).
+The platform is designed to support the wellbeing leader via dashboards for the lead, modules for the team, classroom and whole-school resources for every teacher.

 Is Friendly Schools eligible for NSW Anti-Bullying funding?

-Friendly Schools is being assessed for inclusion in the NSW Department of Education’s funded program list.
+Friendly Schools aligns closely with the requirements of the NSW Anti-Bullying Framework.
 We can provide compliance documentation and alignment statements on request to support school funding applications.

 Why is Map the Gap only $20?

-Because the diagnostic is only useful if every school can run it.
+We keep the price at $20 so that every school can afford to run the review tool.
 We cover the cost of the platform; the $20 is administrative.
-There’s no upsell mechanism in the diagnostic itself — you get the full report regardless of whether you go further.
+There’s no upsell mechanism in the review tool itself — you get the full report regardless of whether you go further.

-Schools that find gaps and want to act typically move to the Digital Library or WSA tiers.
-Schools that don’t still get a defensible practice review for their leadership team.
+Schools that find gaps and want to act typically move to the Digital Library or Whole-School Approach tiers.
+Schools that don’t still get a quality practice review for their leadership team.

 Aligned to the frameworks your school is already accountable to